 Statement of Purpose: The Society has as its objectives:

-The advancement of pure and applied science, where science is interpreted in the broadest sense as ‘formulated knowledge.’
+The advancement of pure and applied science in the State of Victoria, where science is interpreted in the broadest sense as ‘formulated knowledge.’

-To provide a forum that is open to members and the general public for discussion of scientific and technological issues and their impact on the community across the scientific disciplines and with the community at large.
+To provide a forum that is open to members and the general public for discussion of scientific and technological issues and their impact on Victorian society across the scientific disciplines and with the community at large.

-To support endeavours to advance science education, increase scientific literacy in the general community and utilise scientific expertise in formulating public policy.
+To support endeavours that advance science education, increase the utility of scientific expertise and know-how by industry and the general community and reference a scientific knowledge base in formulating public policy.

-To publish its own scientific Proceedings and other scientific publications.
+To publish its own scientific Proceedings and other scientific publications as an open-access platform for Victorian scientists.

-To recognise excellence in Science by the annual award of the Society’s Research Medal and other awards when suitable candidates are available.
+To recognise excellence in scientific endeavour through the annual award of the Society’s Research Medal and other awards when suitable candidates are available.

 2 Definitions